Ay198930/DSA-Kultra-Mega-Stores-Inventory-/README.md

       - Click on the Home tab in your menu bar
       - Go to Number and increase the indent twice to increase the decimal point.
 This adjusts all numbers that are not on the decimal point.

 ## Step 2.
-Data Cleaning and Analysis Using SQL Server Management Studio 20(Microsoft SQL Server
+Data cleaning using SQL Server Management Studio 20
 ### 1. Using your import data to load your data into SQL Server Management Studio 20(Microsoft SQL Server)
       - Open SQL Server Management Studio and connect to your database server
       - Right-click your target database in Object Explorer